 Cory Booker's stance on key issues:

-- Medicare for All: Signed on as a co-sponsor.
+- Medicare for All: Co-sponsor

 - Gun control: Proposed a 14-part plan in May that calls for a national gun licensing program, which would force Americans to apply for 5-year gun licenses.